 Congratulations for giving quitting another go.
 It takes real courage to try again.
-Each time you quit, you learn a little bit more about yourself and you get a little bit better at it.
+Each time you stop smoking, you learn a little bit more about yourself and you get a little bit better at it.

 So here are some ideas to try next time round:

-- Talk to your GP about your options – nicotine replacement therapy (NRT) products like patches, gum, mouth spray, lozenge and inhalator; or quitting medication (Champix/varenicline or Zyban/bupropion) can help to ease the stress.
-NRT patches and quitting medications are available at a discounted price with a doctor's prescription (under the Pharmaceutical Benefits Scheme (PBS)).
+Talk to your GP about your options – stop smoking medications like patches, gum, mouth spray, lozenge and inhalator, or prescribed stop smoking medication, can help.
+Nicotine patches and prescribed tablets are available at reduced rates with a doctor's prescription (under the Pharmaceutical Benefits Scheme (PBS)).

-- You may have tried only one form of NRT.
-Did you know that combination therapy: using patches plus a fast-acting form of NRT like mouth spray, lozenge, gum or Inhalator, is one of the most effective quitting methods.
-The patches give you a steady dose of nicotine all day, while the fast-acting nicotine keeps you covered at times when you would have smoked.
+You may have tried only one type of NRT.
+Did you know that combination therapy: using nicotine patches plus a faster-acting type of NRT like mouth spray, lozenge, gum or inhalator, is one of the most effective quitting methods.
+The patches give you a steady dose of nicotine all day, while the faster-acting nicotine keeps you covered at times when you would have smoked.

-- Call Quitline or request a call back– they will listen to you about your recent go at quitting, and can talk to you about trying something different next time.
-The most effective way to quit smoking is to use Quitline with either NRT (preferably combination therapy) or quitting medication.
+Call Quitline or request a call back– they will listen to you about your recent go at quitting, and can talk to you about trying something different next time.
+The most effective way to quit smoking is to use Quitline with stop smoking medications.

 6 reasons why you‘re stronger this time

-3. You don’t have to do it alone – our Quit specialists can help you all the way along or you can build a plan online.
+You don’t have to do it alone – our Quitline (13 7848) counsellors can help you all the way along or you can build a plan online.
 Did you use Quitline last time?
 If not, give us a go.
-If you did, make contact.
+If you did, make contact again.
 We’d love to hear from you.

-4. You don’t have to rely on willpower – Talk to your GP about options.
-Nicotine replacement therapy (NRT) products and quitting medications that can help with withdrawal symptoms and cravings.
-If you tried a NRT last time, perhaps see what other products are on offer – it might be that another method suits you better.
-We recommend combination therapy: using patch plus a fast-acting NRT product like mouth spray or gum.
-It's one of the most effective quitting methods, particularly when you pair it with Quitline calls.
+You don’t have to rely on willpower – Talk to your GP about options.
+Nicotine replacement therapy (NRT) and prescribed stop smoking tablets can help with feelings of withdrawal and cravings.
+If you tried one type of NRT last time, perhaps see what other types are on offer – it might be that another type suits you better.
+Consider combination therapy, using a nicotine patch plus a faster-acting type like mouth spray or gum.
+It's one of the most effective quitting methods, particularly when you pair it with Quitline.